Andreas-Garcia/audiometa/README.md

 # AudioMeta Python

-A comprehensive Python library for reading and writing audio metadata across multiple formats including MP3, FLAC, and WAV.
+A comprehensive Python library for reading and writing audio metadata across multiple formats including MP3, FLAC and WAV.

 ## Table of Contents